 All students have the right to meaningful access and opportunities for participation in instruction.
 The strategies, accessibility, and accommodations used during instruction need to also be available to the greatest extent possible for assessments.
 This manual provides information related to universal administration conditions, accessibility features, and accommodations to ensure access to

 - Achievement grades 3-8,

 - End of course (EOC),

 - Grade 2,

-- Tennessee Comprehensive Assessment Program Alternate (TCAP-Alt),
+- Tennessee Comprehensive Assessment Program Alternate (TCAP-Alt), including Dynamic Learning Maps (DLM)

-- Multi-State Alternate Assessment (MSAA),

-- WIDA ACCESS,

-- Alternate (Alt) ACCESS,

-- ACT, and

-- National Assessment of Educational Progress (NAEP) assessments.